neurosnap/erock.io/content/blog/listifi-tech-stack/index.md

 ## Front-end

-There are some common choices in my list, in particular: typescript and react.
+There are some common choice in my list, in particular: typescript and react.
 I also opted to use a component library [chakra-ui](https://chakra-ui.com) primarily because it made it easy to make CSS changes by using react component props.
-It also wasn't a massive libray that tried to solve every design or UX problem users would come across.
+It also wasn't a massive library that tried to solve every design or UX problem users would come across.

 One potentially controversial choices was reaching for `redux`.
 It seems as of